Enter your keywords

 Average Follow-up Time Detail

-All participants were residents of the Kungsholmen district of Stockholm, Sweden.
-No other information on ethnicity or race was reported.
+All participants were residents of a suburb of Rotterdam, The Netherlands.
+No other information on ethnicity or race has been reported.

 Screening and Diagnosis Detail